 If you need more help than your friends and family can offer, consider contacting a hospice and palliative care service.
 These organizations can give your loved one the professional attention they need and the peace of mind you need knowing they are in good hands.
 From physician and nurse services to emotional support, a good hospice care team can add life to your loved one’s last days.

-If you are looking for excellent service by individuals who genuinely care about your loved one, contact Crown Hospice of Cape Girardeau and Poplar Bluff today.
+If you are looking for excellent service by individuals who genuinely care about your loved one, contact us at Crown Hospice of Cape Girardeau or Crown Hospice of Poplar Bluff today.